cliffclive/datasciencemvp/README.md

 ## Data Science MVP - v0.1

-A basic data science project intended to demonstrate how to use cookiecutter-data-science for better project workflow and engineering practices.
+This is a basic data science project template intended to demonstrate how to use [cookiecutter-datascience](https://drivendata.github.io/cookiecutter-data-science/) for better project workflow and engineering practices.

 In v0.1, we take a freshly initialized cookiecutter datascience project and remove the files that are likely to be unfamiliar to new data scientists, leaving only the ones that present a self-describing project workflow.